-- Observe the general safety instructions. - Ensure that the EMERGENCY STOP functions are fully functional when commissioning the drive.
+- Observe the general safety instructions. - When commissioning, carefully ensure that all shutdown functions and (if available) STO-/ SS1-t functions are fully functional.

 8.4.2 Status after commissioning

 LOCAL mode (control via operator panel)

 - You switch to LOCAL mode by pressing the "LOCAL/REMOTE" key. - Control (ON/OFF) is carried out via the "ON" and "OFF" keys. - You can set the setpoint using the "Increase" and "Decrease" keys or by entering the appropriate numbers on the operation screen using the numeric keypad.